 While difficult to obtain, federal student loan modifications are far from impossible.
 Also, hundreds of student loan modification lawsuit take place every year.
 A judgment in any one of them could affect your ability to get modifications that will help you to more easily repay.

-How an Attorney-Based Student Loan Modification Service Can Help You Consolidate Your Debt
+How an Attorney-Based Student Loan Modification Service Can Help You

 Iron Fist Legal engages with lenders directly to give you every possible edge in making your case for modification.
-We also keep track of all student loan-related civil cases, ensuring that case law changes in your favor get applied properly.
+We also keep track of all student loan-related civil cases, ensuring that case law changes in your favor gets applied properly.

 Reach out Today

 Are student loans weighing down your finances?
 Is the burden of a monthly payment growing too large to bear?
 Do you anticipate future financial problems that could hurt your ability to repay?
+Already in default?